viamrobotics/docs/docs/program/apis/sessions.md

 {{% alert title="Tip" color="tip" %}}

-The following code examples assume that you have a robot configured with a `Navigation` service, and that you add the required code to connect to your robot and import any required packages at the top of your code file.
+The following code examples assume that you have a robot configured with a [base component](/components/base) resource, and that you add the required code to connect to your robot and import any required packages, including the `sessions` package, at the top of your client file.
 Go to your robot's **Code Sample** tab on the [Viam app](https://app.viam.com) for boilerplate code to connect to your robot.

 {{% /alert %}}